 Upgrade your views to a party with an open bar cabin.
-A Happy Half Hour ticket includes one 30 minute rotation with an in cabin open bar and bartender to serve up the fun.
-Happy Half Hour tickets are available daily from 12 p.m. -1 a.m.
-Guests must be 21 and older to ride in a bar cabin.
+A Happy Half Hour ticket includes one 30 minute rotation with an in-cabin open bar and bartender to serve up the fun.
+Happy Half Hour tickets are available daily from 12 p.m. – 1 a.m.
+Guests must be 21 or older to ride in a bar cabin.

 Click Here to purchase tickets with Best Price Guarantee

 The High Roller in Las Vegas isn’t your average Ferris wheel.
 There’s nothing average about it.
 And it’s not really a Ferris wheel; it’s an observation wheel — the biggest in the world at a staggering 550-feet-tall.

 Yes, you read that right: 550 feet.
 That’s nine feet taller than the Singapore Flyer and 107 feet taller than the London Eye.
 It currently holds the Guinness World Record for the largest observation wheel.

 Located at the heart of the Las Vegas Strip, the High Roller is the focal point of the $550 million open-air shopping, dining and entertainment district, The LINQ Promenade.
 It’s a sight that can’t be missed.
 Literally, you can’t miss it.

 The High Roller is comprised of 28 enclosed and air-conditioned transparent pods holding 40 passengers each.
 The pods are roomy with a couple of benches and the ride is smooth, not typically bothering those with a minor fear of heights.

 From boarding to exit, the entire experience is about 30 minutes long (be sure to hit the bathroom before you board).
 Along the way, you enjoy in-cabin video and music shows while witnessing a truly unparalleled 360-degree view of Las Vegas both day and night.